 All the above-mentioned skills add to your writing talent to mint you money.
 People pay to those who they feel and have proved are worthy of their resources.

-What speed are you running at to acquire the right writing skills to enable you to become successful as you travel through your writing career?
-How many courses, books or audio programs have you engaged to enable you market you and your brand?
+What speed are you running to acquire the right writing skills to enable you to become successful as you travel through your writing career?
+How many courses, books or audio programs have you engaged to enable you to market you and your brand?

 You can keep buying books and reads articles by the big shacks in the writing industry.
 However, if you don’t deliberately put to practice what you learn you are never going to make a dime from your writing skills.